jmmcd/jmmcd.github.com/_posts/2024-03-03-whats-your-pdoom-ai-risk-ai-safety.md

 This article is intended as an introduction to the topic, and a synthesis of a large amount of discussion - much of it on blogs, podcasts, or Twitter, not academic literature - but that is the nature of the field.
 The article includes few direct citations or links, but a list of recommended readings at the end.

 My position is broadly that AI x-risk is real and is worth considering.
 In the longest section of this article I'll try to present a short statement of various common or common-sense arguments *against* that position, and follow each one up with my reply.
-Following that I'll discuss issues of deception.
+In a few places, I'll include results from a highly informal survey I ran with the audience when I gave (a version of) this essay as a talk, in University of Galway, 31 January 2024.

 But first, a little history: from Turing to today.